-New American Funding is a family-owned that has quickly risen the ranks as a leading mortgage lender in the U.S. Based in California, they service the lower 48 states, plus the District of Columbia.
+New American Funding is a family-owned that has quickly risen the ranks as a leading mortgage lender in the U.S. Based in California, they service all 50 states plus the District of Columbia, except for New York and Hawaii.
 In addition to an online application process, you can also schedule an in-person consultation at one of the bank’s 130 branches nationwide.

-New American Funding’s required credit score depends on your desired loan type.
+The minimum required credit score for a New American Funding mortgage depends on your desired loan type.
 For most mortgages, you’ll need at least a 620, but you can get away with a 580 if you choose an FHA loan.
 Of course, just like other lenders, New American Funding uses other factors to decide on your application approval, including income and debt-to-income ratio.

 To give you an idea of the lender’s typical borrower, the average loan amount is $291,000.
 Nearly half of their originated loans are above $350,000.
 Both of these numbers are slightly higher than the national average.

 Types of Home Loans Available from New American Funding